Shiping0608/shiping0608.github.io/_pages/includes/pub.md

 # 📝 Publications
 1. Rational spectral methods for the spatial fractional viscoacoustic wave equations, S. Zhou, Y. Wu, and Y. Zhang, in preparation (2023).

-1. Data-driven approach for the solutions of time-dependent PDEs using convolutional neural network, S. Zhou, Y. Li, and Y. Zhang, to be submitted (September, 2023).
+1. Data-driven approach for the solutions of time-dependent PDEs using convolutional neural network, S. Zhou, Y. Li, and Y. Zhang, to be submitted (November, 2023).

-1. Fast finite difference methods for variable-order fractional Laplacian, S. Zhou, and Y. Zhang, to be submitted (September, 2023).
+1. Fast finite difference methods for variable-order fractional Laplacian, S. Zhou, and Y. Zhang, to be submitted (November, 2023).

 1. Analytical and computational aspects of the high-order fractional Laplacian, J.P.
 Borthagaray, Y. Wu, S. Zhou, and Y. Zhang, preprint (2023).